Abbott's scientists and engineers work relentlessly to innovate health technologies that are helping more people live their best, fullest lives.

 The CES Innovation Awards is an annual competition honoring outstanding design and engineering in consumer technology products.
 The Best of Innovation honor is given to the highest-rated products across more than two dozen categories.
 Judges rate products on aspects like engineering and functionality, aesthetic and design and what makes them unique and innovative.

 The awards are a preview to CES 2022 this January in Las Vegas, where Abbott plans to be front and center.
-Robert Ford, our President and Chief Executive Officer, will join Abbott scientists, engineers, inventors and partners to give the first-ever CES keynote address from a healthcare innovator.
+Robert Ford, our Chairman and Chief Executive Officer, will join Abbott scientists, engineers, inventors and partners to give the first-ever CES keynote address from a healthcare innovator.

 We're happy to send you more stories like this one every month through our Abbott EDGE email.
 Sign up here.
 And check back issues here.